alejandrotoledoweb/sudoku-game-api/README.md

 - Shoulda Matchers

-## Setup to use it in local environment
+## Setup to use it in a local environment

 Download the repo with this command